-The Demand Planning Academy of the Institute of Supply Chain Management is organizing two days Masterclass on Demand Planning and Forecasting in Mumbai.
+The Demand Planning Academy of the Institute of Supply Chain Management is organizing two days Masterclass on Demand Planning and Forecasting in Bengaluru.
 This Masterclass will look at why some firms do better than others in terms of demand planning and forecasting.
 What are the basic tenets that are missing?
 What is required to make demand planning exercise successful?

 - How to develop an effective and realistic baseline forecast that drives better planning